John F. Kennedy Stadium

 John F. Kennedy Stadium, formerly Philadelphia Municipal Stadium and Sesquicentennial Stadium, was an open-air stadium in Philadelphia that stood from 1926 to 1992.
-The South Philadelphia stadium was on the east side of the far southern end of Broad Street at a location now part of the South Philadelphia Sports Complex.
-Designed by the architectural firm of Simon & Simon in a classic 1920s style with a horseshoe seating design that surrounded a track and football field, at its peak the facility seated in excess of 102,000 people.
-Bleachers were later added at the open (North) end.
-The shape of the stadium resembles the horseshoe configuration of Harvard Stadium built in 1903.
+It was built of concrete, stone, and brick on a 13.5 acre tract in South Philadelphia.
+It was located at the east side of the far southern end of Broad Street, as part of the Sesquicentennial, at a location which is now part of the South Philadelphia Sports Complex.
+It was designed by the architectural firm of Simon & Simon in a classic 1920s horseshoe shape resembling Harvard Stadium, which was built in 1903.
+The seating enclosed a football field surrounded by a running track.
+Bleachers were eventually added to the open (North) end of the stadium and at its peak the facility seated in excess of 102,000 people.

 Each section of the main portion of the stadium contained its own entrance, which displayed the letters of each section above the entrance, in a nod to ancient Roman stadia.
 Section designators were divided at the south end of the stadium (the bottom of the "U" shape) between West and East, starting with Sections WA and EA and proceeding north.
 The north bleachers started with Section NA.